Integralist/integralist.co.uk/content/posts/statistic-basics.md

 3,5,5,5,7,7,2
 ```

 The first number `3` and the last number `2` both have a frequency of one, in that they only appear once throughout the entire dataset.
-Where as the number `5` has a frequency of three and the number `7` has a frequency of two for similar reasons (i.e. `5` appears three times and `7` appears twice).
+Whereas the number `5` has a frequency of three and the number `7` has a frequency of two for similar reasons (i.e. `5` appears three times and `7` appears twice).

 Another way to represent this data is by defining a separate column for the frequency (which allows you to more clearly see the unique numbers that are present in the dataset):